modular/max-llm-book/book/src/step_09.md

 </div>

 In this step, you'll implement utility functions to bridge the gap between text and the token IDs your model operates on.
-The `tokenize_text` function converts strings to MAX tensors, while `decode_tokens` converts tensors back to readable text.
+The `tokenize_text()` function converts an input string into a tensor of token IDs, while `decode_tokens()` converts token IDs into a string.

 Language models don't work with raw text.
 Instead, they process token IDs - integers that represent pieces of text according to a vocabulary.
 GPT-2 uses Byte Pair Encoding (BPE), which breaks text into subword units.
 For example, "Hello world" becomes `[15496, 995]` - two tokens representing the words.